Kitware/covid-19-vis/README.rst

 COVID-19 Visualization
 ======================

 Each dot represents a person.
 Only a random proportion of the total population is represented.
 The dots are randomly placed in the county of residence.
-The sampling control determines how many dots are shown (1 per _sampling_ number in the population).
+The sampling control determines how many dots are shown (1 per *sampling* number in the population).

 The counties are shaded based on the highest per-capita values for each data field (transparent is zero, opaque is the highest per-capita value).

+The data on the graph is based on the counties in the current window; counties that are partially visible are weighted proprotionate to the area that is visible.

 Data Source
 -----------